Hermitage of Nossa Senhora da Ajuda (Santa Cruz da Graciosa): History

-The temple was the first building to be erected on the summit, and was associated with the legend of Our Lady of Help.
-It is unclear what form the original structure took; historians believe that its original form was different then the actual, owing to various restoration attempts throughout the centuries associated with the seismic history of the region.
+The hermitage was the first building to be erected on the summit, and was associated with the legend of Our Lady of Help.
+It is unclear what form the original structure took; historians believe that its original form was different than the actual, owing to various restoration attempts throughout the centuries associated with the seismic history of the region.

 The building was likely constructed in the 16th century, and the first expansion took place in the 18th century.
 Sometime in 1751, two azulejo panels were placed in the interior.

 On 22 December 1828, the parish council ordered the placement of a tombstone in the chapel, as a sign of gratitude for the donations made by Manuel Simas and his wife D. Isabel Maria da Silveira Simas (who had restored the chapel and reconstructed the churchyard and roadway to the hermitage).

 Bishop of Angra, D. Francisco Maria de Sousa do Prado de Lacerda, visited the site on 2 October 1890; to mark the occasion, commander Manuel Simas and the vicar of Santa Cruz, Teodoro Martins Pamplona, ordered the placement of a new marker for the occasion.

-In 1915, a lane of rounded stone was constructed leading to the doorway of the main chapel.
+In 1915, a lane of rounded stone was constructed, leading to the doorway of the main chapel.